reduxjs/redux-toolkit/docs/api/createSlice.md

     reducers: Object<string, ReducerFunction>
     // The initial state for the reducer
     initialState: any,
-    // An optional name, used in action types slice?: string,
+    // A name, used in action types
+    name: string,
     // An additional object of "case reducers".
 Keys should be other action types. extraReducers?: Object<string, ReducerFunction>
 })